l33tlamer/redis-stats/README.md

 * For Docker Compose a `docker-compose.example.yml` file exists in the root of this repo.

-*From the original redis-stat the update-checker and footer have been removed.*
+*From the original redis-stats the update-checker and footer have been removed.*